Get Schooled

 Overcoming Anxiety

-When you attach extreme importance to an event or activity (intentionally or not), such as a big exam for example, it signals a part of the brain that influences critical functions like body temperature, thirst, heart rate, blood pressure, memory, and learning ability—all of which are manipulated by the response our bodies give when we’re anxious.
-Because the big exam is not considered a “normal” event to your brain (given its heightened importance), the signal is then misperceived, as though there is some sort of actual danger.
+When you attach extreme importance to an event or activity (intentionally or not), such as a big exam, it signals a part of the brain that influences critical functions like body temperature, thirst, heart rate, blood pressure, memory, and learning ability—all of which are manipulated by the response our bodies give when we’re anxious.
+Because the big exam is not considered a “normal” event to your brain (given its heightened importance), the signal is then misperceived, as though there is some sort of danger.

 “There are definitely levels to this.
 First there’s mental health concerns or issues that are mostly related to situational stress.
-Then there’s mental health disorders that effect our everyday functioning,” says Clinical Account Executive Quinita L. Ellis, MA., LMHC “There’s the good kind of anxiety that keeps us on our toes and prepared for what life throws our way such as passing our drivers test or trying a new sport.
+Then there’s mental health disorders that affect our everyday functioning,” says Clinical Account Executive Quinita L. Ellis, MA., LMHC “There’s the good kind of anxiety that keeps us on our toes and prepared for what life throws our way such as passing our drivers test or trying a new sport.
 We consider this the good kind of anxiety because we prepare for and learn from these experiences.
 Then there is the bad kind of anxiety.
 This is evident when our feelings become so intense and so overwhelming that we stop functioning in our everyday lives, because we are consumed by our fears and worries.
 These may be signs of more serious anxiety generally categorized as an anxiety disorder.”

-Anxiety comes in many different forms.
+Anxiety comes in many different forms

 There are multiple types of anxiety disorders.
 The most common are: